Arthrosamid cost in the UK

 Arthrosamid cost in the UK explained

 Arthrosamid is a polyacrylamide hydrogel imported from Denmark under prescription.
 The product itself is the largest single component of the price.
-The injection is delivered under ultrasound guidance using a structured fifteen-step protocol that we developed at LCC and published; that protocol has since been adopted internationally and is the principal differentiator between Arthrosamid done well and Arthrosamid done badly.
+The injection is delivered under ultrasound guidance using a structured fifteen-step protocol that we developed and published at London Cartilage Clinic.
+The protocol covers patient selection, joint preparation, ultrasound-guided delivery and post-procedure management, and is the principal differentiator between Arthrosamid done well and Arthrosamid done badly.

-At LCC the procedure is delivered by Professor Paul Lee.
+At London Cartilage Clinic the procedure is delivered by Professor Paul Lee.
 The price covers the consultation on the day, ultrasound, the product, the protocol, and a six-week follow-up.
 There is no separate clinic fee or imaging surcharge.

 What is included in the price